nwrenger/schiller-db/README.md

-# Police Database Management or for short PDM
+# Schillernova's Database Managment or for short sndm
-A repo with the Backend of the PDA (Police Department App).
+A repo with the Backend of the sndi (Schillernova's Database Interface).
 ## Todos
 - [x] DB Managment
 - [x] Making a real/openable DB File